nicbou/nicolasbouliane.com/content/projects/appointment-finder.md

 repo_url: https://github.com/nicbou/burgeramt-appointments-websockets
 ---

 Most of the German bureaucracy happens in person, by appointment.
-In 2022, I built [a bot to find a Bürgeramt appointment](https://allaboutberlin.com/tools/appointment-finder).
+In 2022, I built [a bot to find Bürgeramt appointments](https://allaboutberlin.com/tools/appointment-finder).
 It helps recent immigrants [register their address](https://allaboutberlin.com/glossary/Anmeldung) sooner, and get faster access to government services.

 **[Try it yourself](https://allaboutberlin.com/tools/appointment-finder)** or [see the code on GitHub](https://github.com/nicbou/burgeramt-appointments-websockets).

 ![The Bürgeramt appointment finder UI](/images/appointment-finder.png)

-This page explains why I built this tool, and how I got it approved by the city of Berlin.
+This page explains why I built this tool, and how it got approved by the city of Berlin.

 {% include "blocks/_tableOfContents.html" %}